Stephen G. Larson: Prosecutor and federal judge

 After two years in private practice at O’Melveny & Myers, Larson began working for the United States Attorney's Office for the Central District of California.
 From 1991 to 2000, he led 24 criminal trials, was responsible for handling 49 appeals before the United States Court of Appeals for the Ninth Circuit, and received the U.S. Department of Justice Director's Award for Superior Performance from Attorney General Janet Reno.
-As chief of the office's organized crime section, Larson conducted joint training exercises and investigations with foreign law enforcement agencies in Russia, Kazakhstan, Estonia, Latvia, Poland, the Ukraine, and South Korea.
+As chief of the office's organized crime section, Larson conducted joint training exercises and investigations with foreign law enforcement agencies in Russia, Kazakhstan, Estonia, Latvia, Poland, Ukraine, and South Korea.

 Larson's work as a U.S. Attorney led him to the bench, first as a United States magistrate judge in September 2000.
 In December 2005, he was nominated by President George W. Bush to a seat on the United States District Court for the Central District of California vacated by Robert J. Timlin.
 Larson was confirmed by the United States Senate on March 16, 2006.
 Important cases he presided over included United States v.
 Nazario, involving a former Marine sergeant ultimately acquitted of manslaughter for his role in four fatal shootings during the Battle of Fallujah in Iraq; Mattel v.
 MGA Entertainment, the so-called "Bratz doll" case involving copyrights and trade secrets; and United States v.
 Duro, in which Larson blocked the U.S. Bureau of Indian Affairs' decade-long effort to close down a major migrant worker camp on the Torres Martinez Indian Reservation in the Coachella Valley.

 He resigned his position September 17, 2009, and entered private practice.